Are Sports Dangerous?

 In 2014 the sporting world was reminded of this when Australian intentional Phillip Hughes died after being stuck on the head.
 It was an incredibly unfortunate bounce, one that resulted in almost immediate unconsciousness.
 But many freak accidents like this have occurred over the years.

 Players have been hit in the head and chest, suffering quick and even instant death as a result.
-If you discount cardiac events and focus purely on impact, cricket is actually one of the most dangerous ball sports of all.
+If you discount cardiac events and focus purely on impact, cricket is one of the most dangerous ball sports of all.
 How is that for a shocker?

 More Dangerous — Gymnastics

-The gravity-defying stunts that these supple, strong athletes perform put their body under great stress.
+The gravity-defying stunts that these supple, strong athletes perform put their bodies under great stress.
 They regularly experience broken bones and damage to muscle and cartilage, much more so than many other athletic events.